Anesthesiology & Pain Medicine

 Transplant surgeries are highly complex.
 Our skilled transplant anesthesiologists have an extensive background in critical care medicine and anesthesiology for medically compromised patients.
 They safely provide advanced, specialized anesthesia which includes management of vital life functions throughout the transplant procedure in severely medically compromised patients.

-Everyone experiences pain differently.
-Interventional pain therapy can help determine which parts of your body are at the origin of your pain.
+Interventional pain therapy can help determine which parts of your body are the origin of your pain.
 Interventional therapy is typically part of a multimodal program that takes into account the complexity of pain and is tailored to your condition.
-Depending on the results, we recommend a plan to reduce your pain which may include pain relief treatment modalities such as nerve blocks, nerve ablations, implanted stimulator or other techniques.
+Depending on the results, we recommend a plan to reduce your pain which may include treatment modalities such as nerve blocks, nerve ablations, implanted stimulator or other techniques.

 Convenient care, in your neighborhood.